ndean06/alpha-linux-audit-log/WALKTHROUGH.md

 >💡 *Look for things that show signs of system discovery, like hostname, cat /etc/issue, or uname -a .*

 ## 🧭 Task 6: Compare with Pre-Intrusion Log
+Analyzing an older audit log (before the attack) to compare normal behavior.

 ### 📊 Summary of Clean Log